sjinno/chillhop-player/README.md

 # Chillhop Player

-Simple clone this repo, go to the directory, `npm install`, and `npm start`!
+Simple clone this repo, go to the directory, `npm install`, and `npm start`.